pelectron/static_gui_library/markdown/concepts.md

 ## Tick Handler

-A `TickHandler` handles tick events for an [item](concepts.md#item).
-The tick handler is called when an item's tick() method is called.
+A `TickHandler` handles tick events for an [item](concepts.md#item) provided by sgl.
+The tick handler is called when an items tick() method is called.
 It is used to update an item through external means.
+Like the input handler, the tick handler is also stored as a [sgl::Callable](#Callable).

 The following must hold for a type F to be an `TickHandler` for Item.